-Earlier this year I attended a press dinner put on by the Sonoma County Winegrowers.
-The purpose of the dinner was to share updates from the destination – ranging from the status of their 5-year plan to become the first 100% sustainable wine region in the United States to the new augmented reality app that helps wine labels come to life immediately, engaging the consumer with stories, video and information on Sonoma County’s sustainability quest.
+Earlier this year I attended a press dinner in Sonoma wine country put on by the Sonoma County Winegrowers.
+The purpose of the dinner was to share updates from the destination – ranging from the status of their 5-year plan to become the first 100% sustainable wine region in the United States to the new augmented reality app that helps wine labels come to life immediately, engaging the consumer with stories, video, and information on Sonoma Wine Country’s sustainability quest.

 I am of the opinion that the first step is to acknowledge the accomplishments of Sonoma County, no matter how big or small you believe them to be.
 For that, I say: KUDOS SONOMA.
 I am here to celebrate all of the steps towards your goal of becoming 100% sustainable.
 Celebrations of the journey are an important part to help move forward into bigger, bolder goals.
 These are all things that push the needle in the right direction, especially when you look at the long-term implications for our environment.
 The question now becomes: Now What?
 What are the next steps to tackle the use of glyphosate on Sonoma vineyards?
 Will organic certification become a priority?
 Perhaps the next goal?

 It is worth noting that in 2016, Sonoma County Winegrowers received the Governor’s Environmental and Economic Leadership Award (GEELA), the state’s highest environmental honor that is administered by the EPA.
 And, according to Karissa Kruse (president of the Sonoma County Winegrowers), use of glyphosate on Sonoma wine country vineyards decreased 17% between 2016 and 2017 in Sonoma County.
 According to Karissa, Sonoma Winegrowers are now moving towards a Climate Adaptation Certification, in which vineyards will track carbon sequestration and greenhouse gas emissions.